 b) Cleaning

-Cleaning partly starts during de-nailing.
-The time and effort required to clean the reclaimed timber will mostly depend on where the wood was harvested from and what condition it is in.
+Cleaning begins at the de-nailing portion too.
+The labor and time needed to clean the reclaimed timber will be mainly decided on the area where the wood was extracted from and the state it is in.

 Image credits: YouTube.com